Carefree Logo

 The main detail of the Carefree personal badge is the name.
 The graphic element was present only in the 2004 version.
 It was a chamomile flower whose petals resembled sanitary pads.

 The brand uses italic lettering.
-Calligraphic letters: “c,” “a” and “e” seem to be written by hand.
-The emblem is made in pink: at first, it was bright, but now it has become subdued.
+Calligraphic letters: “c,” “a,” and “e” seem to be written by hand.
+The emblem is pink: at first it was bright, but now it has become subdued.

-In the new logo, the developers have kept the old typeface, slightly correcting it.
-The original palette has been shifted to a bright-nude spectrum, as in the 2004 version, so the logo now uses a rich fuchsia color.
+In the new logo, the developers have kept the old typeface and slightly corrected it.
+The original palette has been shifted to a bright nude spectrum, as in the 2004 version, so the logo now uses a rich fuchsia.